 - Woodland Resource Determination is conducted on-site with the applicant to determine the following:

-Woodland Disturbance Inspection is required when the Lake County Planning, Building and Development Department is notified of suspected woodland or tree removal on a particular parcel.
+- Woodland Disturbance Inspection is required when the Lake County Planning, Building and Development Department is notified of suspected woodland or tree removal on a particular parcel.
 Staff will conduct a site inspection to determine if any protected resources have been disturbed.
-If disturbance has occurred, reforestation will be required in accordance with 5) below.
+If disturbance has occurred, reforestation will be required in accordance with the Reforestation Plan Review.

-Reforestation Plan Review and Installation Inspection occurs when unauthorized woodland or tree removal has been verified.
-Article 4, Section 4.2.G of the UDO, contains the standards for reforestation.
+- Reforestation Plan Review and Installation Inspection occurs when unauthorized woodland or tree removal has been verified.
+Section 151.071 of Chapter 151:Unified Development Ordinance of the Lake County Code, contains the standards for reforestation.